 7. No request for change will be accepted through offline mode i.e. through fax/application including e-mail etc.

 8. The candidates are advised not to send the hardcopy of the online application to the university.

 9. However, the candidates are advised to retain a hard copy of the application i.e. acknowledgement page for future reference or correspondence, if any.
-Candidate(s) may check the status of their application online in https://www.amrita.edu/admissions/btech-2021
+Candidate(s) may check the status of their application online at https://www.amrita.edu/admissions/btech-2021

 AEEE 2021 Counseling: